-Verify Your Employee’s Eligibility to Work
+Ensure You Have Verified Your Employee’s Eligibility to Work

 As an employer, you are required to verify an employee's citizenship and eligibility to work in the United States using the Employment Eligibility Verification Form I-9 (also known as the Immigration Service Form).
-Your employees will need to complete and sign Section I of this form on or before their first day of work, and provide you with documentation to verify their identity and employment authorization in order for you to complete Section II.
+Your employees will need to complete and sign Section I of this form on or before their first day of work, and provide you with documentation to verify their identity and employment authorization for you to complete Section II.
 This form does not need to be mailed in, but you'll need to be prepared to show it upon request.
 Keep all of your employees' I-9s on file for three years after they've been hired, or one year after the employee left, whichever is later.

 You will need a signed Withholding Release Form (W-4) from all of your employees on or before their first day of work so that you can withhold the correct amount of federal income taxes from their paychecks.
 On the W-4, they should indicate the allowances they are claiming for tax purposes.
 If the number of allowances changes for the following tax year, ask employees to fill out a new W-4 form.
 For more detailed information, check out the IRS Employer's Tax Guide.

-State Payroll Taxes
+Pay Required State Payroll Taxes

 Be sure to register as an employer with the State of New Jersey Division of Revenue and Enterprise Services.
-Registering as an employer means that you will need to start paying State payroll taxes, including the Unemployment Insurance Tax, State Disability Insurance, and other withholdings.
+Registering as an employer means that you will need to start paying State payroll taxes, including unemployment Insurance Tax State Disability Insurance, and other withholdings.

 Use Form W-2 (the Federal Wage and Tax Statement) to report wages paid and taxes withheld for each of your employees for the prior calendar year.